We may earn money when you click our links.

 Use Competing Offers When Threatening to Cancel

-A good approach is to let your cable provider know that you’re exploring other, cheaper options in your area.
+A good approach is to let your internet provider know that you’re exploring other, cheaper options in your area.
 This could motivate them to offer you a better deal rather than risk losing you to a competitor.

-Don’t Fall for “Higher Speeds” Offers
+Don’t Fall for “Higher Speed” Offers

 For most households, anywhere from 100 to 300Mbps is more than enough for everyday tasks like streaming, browsing, and gaming.
 Even if you have multiple heavy internet users in your household, faster speeds won’t provide noticeable improvements in your experience.
 Instead, push your provider to focus on giving you the best possible price for the plan you’re already using.
 A low-cost plan with decent speeds is likely all you need.